George B. McKibbin: Personal life and death

 On November 11, 1916, McKibbin married Helen Sunny in Chicago.
 Together, they had five children (three daughters and two sons).

 In February 1946, while McKibbin and his wife were vacationing in Tucson, Arizona, their then-sixteen-year-old daughter Mary Ellen survived a violent crime against her.
 Mary Ellen was attacked in an alleyway on Chicago's south side and was then forced at gunpoint into a car by a man who then proceeded to rape her.
 Because Mary Ellen had been drinking with a friend earlier that evening at several bars, police not only investigated the sexual crime against her but also arrested several bar owners under charges of selling liquor to a minor.
 A United Press wire story on the crime was carried nationally.

 McKibben died on September 14, 1960, at the age of 72 of an apparent heart attack while at his law office.
 McKibbin had arrived at his law office before any other employees that day, and his body found by others after he had already died.
 He was survived by his wife Helen, as well as their three daughters and two sons.

 Honors

 In 1937, while he was serving as president of its board of trustees, Iowa Wesleyan University gave McKibbin an honorary doctor of law degree.

-At a luncheon held on November 4, 1955, at Chicago's Conrad Hilton Hotel, McKibbin and former alderman Archibald Carey Jr. were made knight commanders of the Liberian Humane Order of African Redemption, with this honor being presented to them by Ambassador from Liberia Clarence Lorenzo Simpson in recognition of their contributions towards fostering positive Liberia–United States relations.
+At a luncheon held on November 4, 1955, at Chicago's Conrad Hilton Hotel, McKibbin and former alderman Archibald Carey Jr. were made knights commander of the Liberian Humane Order of African Redemption, with this honor being presented to them by Ambassador from Liberia Clarence Lorenzo Simpson in recognition of their contributions towards fostering positive Liberia–United States relations.

 Iowa Wesleyan University named a residence hall for McKibbin (George B. McKibbin Hall, a three-story 200 resident men's residence hall which was constructed in the fall of 1966).
 The building remained a men's residence into the university's later years of operation.